liferay/liferay-frontend-projects/.github/ISSUE_TEMPLATE/guidelines_eslint-plugin.md

 ---
-name: 👮 Guidelines eslint-config
+name: 👮 Guidelines eslint-plugin
-about: Issues related to the @liferay/eslint-config project
+about: Issues related to the @liferay/eslint-plugin project
-labels: eslint-config
+labels: eslint-plugin
 ---

 ### Issue type (mark with `x`)